 What Is an Insurance Grace Period?
 How Late Can You Pay Before Lapse?

 Life gets busy, and sometimes an insurance premium payment slips through the cracks.
-Fortunately, most policies include a “grace period”—a buffer window after the due date during which your coverage remains active.
-But grace periods vary widely by insurance type, state law, and policy terms.
+Fortunately, most policies include a “grace period” a buffer window after the due date during which your coverage remains active.
+But grace periods vary widely by insurance type, local regulation, and policy terms.
 Missing this window can lead to a lapse in coverage, leaving you unprotected at the worst possible time.
-This guide explains how grace periods work across health, life, and auto insurance—and what to do if you’re running late.
+This guide explains how grace periods work across health, life, and auto insurance and what to do if you’re running late.

 What Is a Grace Period?